 Contract and Other Legal Document Preparation

 Many documents that are used in business, and our daily lives, are thought to hold some binding legal authority.
-That may not always be true, and many well intentioned people have decided to write up a contract without understanding the requirements for that contract to be legal and binding.
-At Dagger Law, we recommend that any important business, or personal, matters be discussed with an attorney in order to clarify when a contract, or other legal document such as a Will or Power of Attorney, might be needed.
-Since many of these documents take on a particular, and specific, legal form the work can often be done quickly and for relatively little money.
+That may not always be true, and many people with the best of intentions have decided to write up a contract without understanding the necessary legal requirements for that contract to be legal and binding.
+At Dagger Law, our attorneys recommend that any important business, or personal, matters be discussed with a lawyer in order to clarify when a contract, or other legal document such as a Will or Power of Attorney, might be needed.
+Since many of these documents take on a particular and specific legal form, the work can often be done quickly and for relatively little money.

 What is a contract, and when do I need an attorney to prepare one for me?

 A contract is defined as: “an agreement between two or more persons (e.g., individuals, corporations, partnerships, limited liability companies or government agencies) to do, or to refrain from doing, a particular thing in exchange for something of value.”
 This all feels simple enough until you start to look at a contract the way that the legal world sees it.
 Questions of what qualifies as an offer, can acceptance of the offer simply be implied and never explicitly stated?
 What is meant by a contract having consideration?
 Is there adequate certainty in the contract?
 If the individual entering into the contract competent?
 Looking at these questions can make your head spin, and this is why an attorney’s knowledge is important.
 All of these questions can be answered with confidence when an attorney is involved, and in those places where you might be scratching your head (or even worse, guessing), a lawyer will research and provide defensible arguments which create validity in your contract.
 Who knew something so simple could be so complex?